“A prime position, friendly owners, rooftop dinners and ornate rooms add up to our favourite riad-hotel in Fes’ vast medina”

 - Guest Lounge

 There are just 5 bedrooms, all of them stately, spacious and magnificent in their decorative detail.
 Expect high panelled ceilings, ornate stucco friezes or window arches, finely carved shutters over stained glass windows and beautifully (but not garishly) patterned floor tiling - often continuing around 4-metre high wooden doors; much of this is original (100 years old).
-All rooms have an ensuite bathroom with bespoke bath products from London (the ‘winter’ range includes an orange and cardamom scented gel that’s almost edible).
+All rooms have ensuite bathrooms with bespoke bath products from London (the ‘winter’ range includes an orange and cardamom scented gel that’s almost edible).

 Pride of place goes to the splendid double-aspect Yasmina Suite on the first floor.
 Triple windows look over the court one way and the city roofscape the other, one set opening onto a small private balcony.
 A huge handmade cedar four-poster sits on zellij tiling which continues up to head height, while stucco patterns continue up from the window arches to cover the entire ceiling.
 The bathroom has a 3-corner tub and plenty of light.